OpenEvalProject/evals/manuscripts/elife-79570/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/017zqws13 Department of Genetics, Cell Biology, and Development, University of Minnesota Minneapolis United States
+1. Department of Genetics, Cell Biology, and Development, University of Minnesota Minneapolis United States ([ROR:017zqws13](https://ror.org/017zqws13))

 † Corresponding author

 ## Abstract

 Precise control of protein degradation is critical for life, yet how natural genetic variation affects this essential process is largely unknown.
 Here, we developed a statistically powerful mapping approach to characterize how genetic variation affects protein degradation by the ubiquitin-proteasome system (UPS).
-Using the yeast Saccharomyces cerevisiae , we systematically mapped genetic influences on the N-end rule, a UPS pathway in which protein N-terminal amino acids function as degradation-promoting signals.
+Using the yeast Saccharomyces cerevisiae, we systematically mapped genetic influences on the N-end rule, a UPS pathway in which protein N-terminal amino acids function as degradation-promoting signals.
 Across all 20 possible N-terminal amino acids, we identified 149 genomic loci that influence UPS activity, many of which had pathway- or substrate-specific effects.
-Fine-mapping of four loci identified multiple causal variants in each of four ubiquitin system genes whose products process ( NTA1 ), recognize ( UBR1 and DOA10 ), and ubiquitinate ( UBC6 ) cellular proteins.
-A cis -acting promoter variant that modulates UPS activity by altering UBR1 expression alters the abundance of 36 proteins without affecting levels of the corresponding mRNA transcripts.
+Fine-mapping of four loci identified multiple causal variants in each of four ubiquitin system genes whose products process (NTA1), recognize (UBR1 and DOA10), and ubiquitinate (UBC6) cellular proteins.
+A cis-acting promoter variant that modulates UPS activity by altering UBR1 expression alters the abundance of 36 proteins without affecting levels of the corresponding mRNA transcripts.
 Our results reveal a complex genetic basis of variation in UPS activity.

 ## Introduction